-Despite the early enthusiasm, however, fiberglass failed to make a big impact on the automotive mainstream, which found that its advantages were often outweighed by its drawbacks.
+Despite the early enthusiasm, fiberglass failed to make a big impact on the automotive mainstream, which found that its advantages were often outweighed by its drawbacks.
 Although fiberglass is lighter than steel, it’s not particularly rigid, so the frame must be stiffer and heavier to compensate, canceling most of the potential weight savings.
 Another problem is that fiberglass is difficult to paint and the finish can ‘craze’ due to flexing of the body leads to ‘crazing’ in the finish.
-Indeed, the Avanti’s early construction was beset with quality control problems, finally forcing Studebaker to bring the assembly of the body in-house rather than allowing MFG to assemble them.
+Indeed, the Avanti’s early construction was beset with quality control problems, finally forcing Studebaker to bring the assembly of the body in-house rather than allowing MFG to assemble the body shells.
 Even then, fit and finish often left much to be desired.

 Under the fiberglass hood was a revamped version of Studebaker’s familiar 289 cu. in.
 (4,737 cc) V8, which dated back to 1951.
 It was not an outstanding engine, being overweight, underpowered, and prone to oil leaks, but Egbert asked chief engineer Gene Hardig to give it a thorough going-over.
 In basic R1 form, standard on the Avanti, the revamped V8 made 240 gross horsepower (179 kW).
 The optional R2 version added a Paxton supercharger, raising power to about 290 (216 kW), one gross horsepower per cubic inch (61 hp/liter).
 The Avanti’s three-speed stick was the standard transmission, but most Avantis had either a four-speed manual (the ubiquitous Warner T-10) or a Borg-Warner three-speed automatic, which Studebaker called Power-Shift.

-Hot rodding impresario Andy Granatelli — another acquaintance of Egbert’s, hired with the acquisition of Granatelli’s Paxton Products in March 1962 — also developed 304.5 cu. in.
-(4,991 cc) R3 and R4 engines producing as much as 335 gross horsepower (250 kW), but they were very rarely ordered; Studebaker built only nine R3 Avantis and no known R4s.
+Hot rodding impresario Andy Granatelli — another acquaintance of Egbert’s from McCulloch, hired with the acquisition of Granatelli’s Paxton Products in March 1962 — also developed 304.5 cu. in.
+(4,991 cc) R3 and R4 engines producing as much as 335 gross horsepower (250 kW), but they were very rarely ordered.
+Studebaker built only nine R3 Avantis and no known R4s.
 (Andy Granatelli later bought up most of the 250-odd remaining R3 engines and some of them found their way into Avantis after the fact.)